-However, skin tests and RAST may not detect all allergies, and they sometimes indicate that people are allergic to an allergen when they are not (called a false-positive result).
+However, skin tests and the allergen-specific serum IgE test may not detect all allergies, and they sometimes indicate that people are allergic to an allergen when they are not (called a false-positive result).

 Avoiding an allergen, if possible, is the best approach.
 Avoiding an allergen may involve the following:

-Because some allergens, especially airborne allergens, cannot be avoided, allergen immunotherapy (also called desensitization), usually allergy shots or injections, can be given to desensitize people to the allergen.
+Because some allergens, especially airborne allergens, cannot be avoided, allergen immunotherapy, usually allergy shots or injections, can be given to desensitize people to the allergen.
 With allergen immunotherapy, allergic reactions can be prevented or reduced in number and/or severity.
 However, allergen immunotherapy is not always effective.
 Some people and some allergies tend to respond better than others.

 Immunotherapy is used most often for allergies to pollens, house dust mites, molds, and venom of stinging insects.
-When people are allergic to unavoidable allergens, such as insect venom, immunotherapy helps prevent anaphylactic reactions (see see Anaphylactic Reactions).
+When people are allergic to unavoidable allergens, such as insect venom, immunotherapy helps prevent anaphylactic reactions (see Anaphylactic Reactions).
 Sometimes it is used for allergies to animal dander, but such treatment is unlikely to be useful.
-Immunotherapy for food allergies is usually not advised because it can cause severe reactions and is less effective.
-Also, foods can usually be avoided.
+Immunotherapy for food allergies is being studied.

 Immunotherapy is not used when the allergen, such as penicillin and other drugs, can be avoided.
 However, if people need to take a drug that they are allergic to, immunotherapy, closely monitored by a doctor, can be done to desensitize them.